threekeytherapy/threekeytherapy.com/_projects/about.md

 date: 2023-11-04 00:00:00
 ---

+## About Me

 My name is Claus, and I am a certified Manuvision therapist.

 I have been working as a therapist since 2022, receiving Manuvision trainings and treatments since 2016, and dabbling with the existential arts since 2006.

 I am deeply inspired by Sufi and Buddhist traditions, lucid dreaming, shadow work, dance improvisation, and being open to 'knowledge of self' in whatever form it comes.

 I have a background in political science, with 10 years of experience in helping governments become more open and collaborative.
 I have served in various roles - executive, coordinator and facilitator - focused on public software and procurement projects.

-In my work, whether through individual therapy, group workshops, or institutional reforms, I strive to create spaces for vulnerable exchange.
-My goal is to foster mutual understanding, compassion, and better collaboration.

 I hold a Belgian passport, grew up across Asia, and speak English, Dutch, Spanish & some French.

 ## About Manuvision